AnaRaspopina/Formaldehyde-Levels-Control-Assessment-in-a-Pathology-Lab/README.md

 ##  Key Findings

-1. **Room occupancy** is the most consistent factor influencing formaldehyde levels.
+1. Room occupancy is the most consistent factor influencing formaldehyde levels.
-2. **Temperature** affects concentration but does not need to be kept uncomfortably low.
+2. Temperature affects concentration but does not need to be kept uncomfortably low.
-3. Adding more stations **may keep levels within acceptable limits**, but WorkSafe’s cap of **5 workers** remains reasonable.
+3. Adding more stations may keep levels within acceptable limits, but WorkSafe’s cap of 5 workers remains reasonable.
-4. The current formaldehyde meter is **outdated and should be upgraded** for more reliable, continuous monitoring.
+4. The current formaldehyde meter is outdated and should be upgraded for more reliable, continuous monitoring.

 ---

-## ✅ Recommendations
+## Recommendations

--  Transition to **modern, network-connected** sensors with real-time logging and automated calibration.
+-  Transition to modern, network-connected sensors with real-time logging and automated calibration.
 -  Evaluate ventilation efficiency during peak hours.
--  Retain the existing policy of a **maximum of 5 people** in the Grossing Area.
+-  Retain the existing policy of a maximum of 5 people in the Grossing Area.

 ---

 ##  Disclaimer

 This study involves a retrospective data analysis.
-The dataset was de-identified and contained **no personal or patient information**.
+The dataset was de-identified and contained no personal or patient information.
 Measurements were sourced from general-purpose monitoring instruments and not medical-grade sensors.

 ---